Oren-Fanok/The-Wedge-Data-Engineering-Project/README.md

 Wedge Task 3_Creating_database (Queries).ipynb

 This code file is designed to create a local SQL database from the cleaned files we uploaded into GBQ in task 1.
 To begin I wrote 3 individual queries in GBQ, one query for Sales by date/hour, one query for Sales by owner/year/month, and one query for Sales by product description.
 I saved all three resulting tables from these queries locally to my device.

+# Task 4
+Files for this task:

+Wedge Task 4 Creating A SQL Database.ipynb

 Now in the python code file I start by initializing a connection to sqlite3 and creating an empty database.
 Next I create three empty tables in my python code file, that will store the data from my 3 GBQ queries.
 After committing all three empty tables to sqlite3 database, I begin reading the three local files I stored from the prior GBQ queiries into the empty tables.
 Once each table has been filled with the correct data, I commit each file to the SQL database I initialized earlier in the python code file.
 As a finished result, I have a SQL database containing three tables filled with the GBQ data I recently queried.

-# Task 4
+# Task 5
-Files for this task:

-#Task 5
 Files for this task:

 Wedge Data Engineering Final Results.ipynb